GabePonce/GabePonce/README.md

 Here are a few highlights of my journey so far:

-Productivity App (Mobile Development Class): Developed a functional prototype using SQLite, state management for user tasks, and productivity timers.
+"inProgress" (Mobile Development Class): Developed a functional prototype using SQLite, state management for user tasks, and productivity timers.
 This project deepened my understanding of the development lifecycle and reinforced my problem-solving skills.

 beCurrent (Capstone Project - WIP): Collaborating with two classmates to build a hangout-organizing web app using React, Firebase (Firestore database), and Firebase Authentication.
 This project is honing my skills in full-stack development, web deployment and teamwork.